brendes6/UFC-Fight-Outcome-Prediction-System/README.md

-# UFC Fight Outcome Prediction System
+# UFC Fight Outcome Prediction System and Betting Value Checker

 ## Project Overview

 This project builds a machine learning platform to predict UFC fight outcomes using fighter statistics, historical fight results, and live betting odds.
+It also scrapes live odds for upcoming fights to indentify value picks.

-The web app allows users to:
+The prediction portion of the web app allows users to:
 - Select gender and weight class
 - Choose two valid fighters
 - Predict the fight winner, outcome probabilities, and expected betting odds